plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Premiere of the French documentary “Respire, Souris, Vis”

-On 22 June, the French documentary film, “Respire, Souris, Vis” (Breathe, Smile, Live), directed by Yen Le Van, premiered in Paris with the presence of Sister Chan Khong and a number of Plum Village monastics.
+On 22 June, the French documentary film, “Respire, Souris, Vis” (Breathe, Smile, Live), directed by Yen Le Van, premiered in Paris with the presence of Sr. Chan Khong and a number of Plum Village monastics.
 Featuring the spiritual experiences of Thay, Jon Kabat-Zinn, Laurent Debacker, Eline Snel, Mira-Baï Ghatradyal, and Jean-Gérard Bloch, this documentary invites its audience to explore what it means to come back to oneself and redefine the meaning of living.
 What is it to be human if not the ability to transcend the fear of dying, to live and to love?

 ## Summer Retreat *(9 – 29 July 2023)*